Why centralized financial data improves multi-entity accounting

 - Add-ons for core finance or manual reconciliations between entities

 Gravity Software was designed for multi-entity accounting from day one.
-Instead of juggling files, all entities live in one database on the Microsoft Power Platform.
+Instead of juggling separate company files, all entities share one centralized data model on the Microsoft Power Platform.
 Intercompany mappings drive automated postings and eliminations.
 Consolidated reporting is available on demand with drill-down to transactions.
 Dimensional reporting lets you slice results by entity, location, department, or project without creating a bloated Chart of Accounts .
 Governance scales with granular, role-based access so you maintain control as you grow.

 If your team is living the spreadsheet life, it’s time for a better operating model.
-Explore how one database on the Microsoft Power Platform streamlines multi-entity accounting with Gravity Software—then connect with us for a personalized demo aligned to your entities, reporting needs, and growth plans.
+Explore how centralized financial data on the Microsoft Power Platform streamlines multi-entity accounting with Gravity Software—then schedule a demo aligned to your entities, reporting needs, and growth plans.

 Gravity Software